CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/NET.1.1 network architecture and design.md

 * Connecting the virtualization hosts and virtual machines on the hosts to the security segments
 * Data center automation
 * Determination of how to integrate terminals that serve multiple security segments, eg. Load balancers, and storage and backup solutions
 Depending on the security policy and the requirement specification, SHOULD be designed for each security segment, as it should be implemented in terms of network technology.
-In addition, it should be determined which security functions the coupling elements must provide between the security segments (eg firewall as a stateful packet filter or IDS / IPS).
+In addition, SHOULD specify which security features the coupling elements must provide between the security segments (for example, a firewall as a stateful packet filter or IDS / IPS).

 #### NET.1.1.A23 Separation of security segments